 - Consider a lower starting dose

-Your provider may begin at 0.5 mg daily or use dosing every other day to minimize accumulation. - Be vigilant for side effects
+Your Happy Head dermatologist may begin at 0.5 mg daily or use dosing every other day to minimize accumulation. - Watch for side effects

-Watch for changes in libido, mood, or breast tenderness—report any new symptoms early to your provider so adjustments can be made. - Explore alternatives if needed
+If you notice changes in libido, mood, or breast tenderness, tell your doctor right away so they can adjust your treatment if needed. - Explore alternatives if needed

-If side effects limit use, consider topical finasteride or other hair regrowth options with lower systemic exposure.
+If side effects limit use, consider topical finasteride or other hair regrowth options.

 The Bottom Line